 Posted on Leave a comment

-Stovall Mill Covered Bridge located in Sautee Nacoochee, GA dates to the 1890s
+Stovall Mill Covered Bridge Sautee Nacoochee, GA

 Stovall Mill Covered Bridge and historic marker